Laverton railway station, Melbourne

-Laverton railway station is a commuter railway station on the Werribee line, which is part of the Melbourne railway network, and serves the south-western suburb of the same name in Melbourne, Victoria, Australia.
-It was opened on 1 July 1886, and the current station buildings were provided in 2010.
+Laverton is a railway station on the Werribee line, part of the Melbourne railway network, and serves the south-western suburb of the same name in Melbourne, Victoria, Australia.
+Laverton is a ground-level premium station, with three platforms, one island platform and one side platform.
+It was opened on 1 July 1886, with the current platform 1 provided in 2010.

 At the up end of the station, the tracks diverge.
 Werribee-bound services take the direct double track route to Newport, while all-stations Altona services operate on the single track Altona loop line to Newport.
 The loop line reconnects with the direct route just north of the former Paisley railway station.

 The Western standard gauge line passes to the north of Platform 1.

 History

-Laverton station opened on 1 July 1886,and was named after the pastoral run Laverton, which was settled by Alfred Langhorne in 1836.
+Laverton station was named after the pastoral run Laverton, which was settled by Alfred Langhorne in 1836.
+Land speculator, C.R.
+Staples, managed to persuade the Victorian Railways commissioners to construct a station to assist the sale of land in the "Township of Laverton" he was promoting.
+The end of the 1880s Land Boom, and the subsequent economic depression, meant that there was almost no development there for the next eighty years.

 In 1968, the former side platform was converted to an island platform, when the line was to Werribee was duplicated.
 In 1969, the station building on the island platform (now platforms 2 and 3) was provided.

 At about 7:55pm on 10 July 1976, a derailment occurred at the up end of the station, involving a Port Fairy – Melbourne passenger service.
 After crossing from the east line to the west line, the train derailed and sideswiped the Princes Highway overpass, destroying a number of wood-bodied carriages.
-There was one fatality in the derailment, and a number of other passengers were injured.
-It was later revealed that the train diverged through a crossover at excessive speed.
+There was one fatality, and a number of other passengers were injured.
+It was later revealed that the train had diverged through a crossover at excessive speed.

 In 1986, the control of all signals and points was transferred to the Newport signal box, although the signal control panel remained within the station building until 2009.